Jpark99/Quantum_Security/QuantumGuard_ChatBot/README.md

 ## AES Encryption
 AES is a classical symmetric method for the encryption of data.
 It requires a shared private key between the sender and the receiver to encrypt and decrypt data.
 AES is resistant against quantum computers, since Grover's algorithm only presents a square-root speedup over classical brute force algorithm to force keys.
 In this product, the key used for AES is the one generated using Kyber.

-## ChatBot's Responses
-## Guide
+## Usage Guide

-- Clone the repository:
+How to clone the repository:
 ```bash
 git clone https://github.com/Jpark99/Quantum_Security/
 ```

-- Install dependencies:
+Install dependencies:
 ```bash
 pip install -r requirements.txt
 ```

-- Replace "YOUR-OPENAI-API-KEY" in server.py with your OpenAI API key
+Replace "YOUR-OPENAI-API-KEY" in server.py with your OpenAI API key

+To run the ChatBot, open two command line terminals.
+In one of them, run the program
 - Run Server:
 ```bash
 python server.py